-J. Q. ADAMS.
+J. O. ADAMS.

 How swift, alas! the moments fly!
 How rush the years along!

-Scarce here, yet gone already by-

-The burden of a song,
+Scarce here, yet gone already by-The burden of a song,

-See childhood, youth, and manhood, pass,

-And age, with furrowed brow;
+See childhood, youth, and manhood, pass, And age, with furrowed brow; Time was-time shall be-but, alas!

-Time was time shall be but also

-Time was-time shall be-but, alas!
 Where, where in time is now?